CPAP Alternatives: Sleep Apnea Treatment Without CPAP

 Types of CPAP alternatives

-Multiple alternative ways exist to treat sleep apnea without a CPAP machine—such as using an oral device to help keep airways open, trying different sleeping positions like side or stomach sleeping, and using an adjustable bed to lift the head and relieve pressure on the breathing passages.
+There are multiple ways to treat sleep apnea without a CPAP machine—such as using an oral device to help keep airways open, trying different sleeping positions like side or stomach sleeping, and using an adjustable bed to lift the head and relieve pressure on the breathing passages.

 Some of the most popular treatment methods for sleep apnea include the following.